lynnlangit/AdvancedPythonForBio/README.md

 # Adv Python for Biologists and More

 I am working on the code samples from the book with the same name.
-I am also working on scaling machine learning - also adding code for TensorFlow.
+I am also working on scaling machine learning - also adding code for TensorFlow and MxNet.

 ## Lessons